 How to Prevent Valid Code 60s

-- Negotiate terms into your supplier agreement where you are not liable for handling charges OR where handling charges are significantly lower than the standard 10% of cost.
-It is not uncommon to negotiate handling charges as low as 1%, depending on department.
+Negotiate terms into your supplier agreement where you are not liable for handling charges OR where handling charges are significantly lower than the standard 10% of the cost.
+It is not uncommon to negotiate handling charges as low as 1%, depending on the department.

 Can it be Disputed?

 Yes.
-Code 60s can be disputed through the dispute portal if your supplier agreement specifies that handlings are not to be charged.
-If your supplier agreement does allow for you to be charged for handlings, then your only recourse would be to try to dispute the original claim for returns/damages overages.
+Code 60s can be disputed with your buyer if your supplier agreement specifies that handlings are not to be charged.
+If your supplier agreement does allow for you to be charged for handlings, then your only recourse would be to try to dispute the original return deduction as invalid.